Rover and DogVacay merge to dominate the pet-sitting market

 DogVacay’s investors, including Benchmark, Andreessen Horowitz, First Round and Foundation Capital, will now become Rover shareholders.
 Further terms of the deal were not disclosed, but “all of our investors are extremely happy with their return,” claimed DogVacay founder Aaron Hirschhorn.

 Existing Rover CEO Aaron Easterly will remain in charge.
-Aaron Hirschhorn, who founded DogVacay, will still remain involved throughout the integration and will be taking a board seat.
+Aaron Hirschhorn, who founded DogVacay, will remain involved throughout the integration and will be taking a board seat.

 “We get to continue the mission, that’s what’s so exciting,” said Hirschhorn about the company sticking to its core business.
 The DogVacay website will remain in operation for the foreseeable future and the businesses will continue to run as they have.

-Both had a very similar business model, with a marketplace for pet-sitting, dog-walking and other pet care services.
+Both had a very similar business model, with a marketplace for pet sitting, dog walking and other pet-care services.
 Each take about a 20 percent cut from bookings.
 Total bookings on the combined sites amounted to $150 million for 2016.
 The growing businesses are not yet profitable.

 The newly combined company will be headquartered at Rover’s Seattle location.
 Santa Monica-based DogVacay will remain in operation, but with 22 positions set to be eliminated.